-Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction
+Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction Strengthens the code for all new HVAC units.

-Adds clarity to the code.

-Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities
+Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities It does not discriminate against materials, products, or methods or systems.